Édouard Surcouf: Biography

 On 6 July 1911 Surcouf inaugurated the l'Institut aérotechnique de Saint-Cyr, affiliated with the University of Paris.
 De la Meurthe bought the Société Générale d'Aéro-Locomotion Deplante-Nieuport when Édouard N. died in 1911, renaming it the Société Anonyme des Établissements Nieuport.

-From 1911 Surcouf collaborated with the Spanish engineer Leonardo Torres Quevedo on a new semi-rigid dirigible in the Issy-les-Moulineaux works.
+From 1911 Surcouf collaborated with the Spanish engineer Leonardo Torres Quevedo on a new non-rigid dirigible in the Issy-les-Moulineaux works.
 Their Astra-Torres airship was much faster with better performance than previous airships.
 Other Astra-Torres dirigibles followed, including the Pilâtre de Rozier (Astra-Torres XV) named after the aerostier Jean-François Pilâtre de Rozier, which at 23,000 m3 was the same size as a Zeppelin.

 On 18/19 September 1911 Surcouf piloted the Adjutant Reau (Astra XI) on a record-breaking non-stop round flight of 850 km from Paris (Issy-les-Moulineaux) - Chalons - Verdun - Nancy (Meurthe-et-Moselle) -Epinal - Versoul - Troyes -Paris.

 During World War I Surcouf's firms supplied war material.

 After the Great War, the company continued to produce dirigibles.
 In 1919 Henri de la Meurthe died.
 The Astra company merged with Nieuport to form Astra-Nieuport.
 In 1923 he retired from the company in favour of Gustave Delage.